ChrisJMurdoch/F28WP---Coursework/README.md

 Week 7 – All members present at meeting at GRID.
 Catch up of what each member has done so far. members noticed that no commitd have been pushed to the GIT repository in a while.

-Week 8 – All members present
-Week 9 – All members present
-Week 10 – All members present
+Week 8 – All members present at meeting in EM2.50.
+Discussed progress so far and what work needed to be completed, we also decided to change the game mechanics slightly from Snake to Tron, we decided that we could make this a more polished game as snake was proving harder than expected.

+Week 9 – All members present at meeting in James Watt Centre.
+Looked over work done by Chris on the server monitor and handed out jobs for the week.
+Meeting 2 in GRID, all members present, started working on merging the server monitor with the client, adding some functionality both serverside and clientside.
+Joe and Cameron discussed ways to implement the mobile version and started to plan out how the mobile game would look.
+Chris notified us about issues with the server and planned how to correct them and Eniolubi made good progress on the aesthetic design of the client

+Week 10 – All members present at meetings throughout the week.
+This week was spent finalising the client aesthetics, merging different versions of the client into one and implementing mobile compatability which was done by Joe, Eniolubi and Cameron, while Chris worked on serverside improvements and optimisation, and helping to fix bugs both serverside and clientside.

 Mechanics for the Game:
 Gameplay details –